 Not all curls are created equal.
 Kiana Valenciano’s waves flow differently from Zahraa Bani’s ringlets, and Yassi Pressman’s wild tresses are definitely not the same as Andi Eigenmann’s beachy locks.
 Understanding curl types and figuring out yours can give you intel on how to care for them better.
 For all you know, your frizzy “straight” hair might actually identify as wavy, and you’ve been mishandling it this entire time.

-Find out about curl types so you can “diagnose yours,” allowing you to manage and flaunt them better!
+Find out about different kinds of curly hair so you can “diagnose yours,” allowing you to manage and flaunt them better!

 Curly Types: How to Know Your Hair Pattern